thompsonsed/pycoalescence/docs/_build/html/_sources/README_landscapes.rst.txt

 Generating landscapes
 ---------------------

+Fragmented Landscapes
+'''''''''''''''''''''

+For our purposes, we define fragmented landscapes as continuous, fully spatial landscapes of a particular size, with n individuals split across i equally (or as close to) sized fragments, which are evenly spaced across the landscape.
+**pycoalescence** provides the routines for generating these landscapes within :class:`FragmentedLandscape class <pycoalescence.fragments.FragmentedLandscape>`.

 The parameters for generating a fragmented landscape are the total landscape size, the habitat area within the landscape (i.e. the number of individuals) and the number of fragments to place.
 The habitat area cannot be more than 50% of the landscape size, as at this point fragments become non-distinct.
-The process is handled by the :class:`FragmentedLandscape class <pycoalescence.fragments.FragmentedLandscape>`.
 The process is:

 .. code-block:: python